isaacbernat/presentations/optimise/final.md

 ### 21% Part 7 Recap and closing remarks.

 The % is the approximate relative duration.

-???
-- This is how the presentation is structured.
-- The timing is quite tight, so let's not waste more here?
-- Within each section I will advance **chronologically**.

 - 3.5m Part 1 Problem definition.
 - 8.0m Part 2 Optimisations I (0-7).